-B. FDA/Amtrak Public Health Inspections
+B. Public Health Inspections

-When an FDA or Amtrak Public Health inspector conducts an inspection onboard a train or at one of Amtrak's facilities, the inspectors should be shown every courtesy during the inspection and be provided safe unrestricted access to Amtrak's facilities and rolling stock.
-Inspectors are permitted (actually instructed) to conduct inspections at busy periods, i.e., to inspect operations when violations may most likely occur.
+Public Health inspections are for the safety of our customers.
+When inspectors conduct an inspection onboard a train or at one of Amtrak's facilities, the inspectors should be shown every courtesy during the inspection and be provided safe unrestricted access to Amtrak's facilities and rolling stock.
+All Inspectors are permitted (actually instructed) to conduct inspections at busy periods, i.e., to inspect operations when violations may most likely occur.